cortexlabs/cortex/README.md

 ### Manage

 * Update APIs with no downtime.
-* Track API performance and predictions.
+* Monitor API performance and track predictions.
 * Stream logs from deployed models to your CLI.

 ### Scale